luebke-dev/smbios-thermal-ctl-gnome-ext/README.md

 ![Screenshot](screenshots/menu.png)

 ## FAQ
-### Is therea way to set smbios mode without having to enter the admin passwort?
+### Is therea way to set smbios mode without having to enter the admin password?
 Currently this is impossible.
 Thermal calls aren't whitelisted in the linux kernel.
 Check https://github.com/dell/libsmbios/issues/68 for further informations.

 ## Installation